s1seven/SAP-DMP/README.md

 ## Section Titles

 Use title case and imperative mood for section titles.
-For example, use "Create a Wallet" instead of "Creating a Wallet" or "How to Create a Wallet".
+For example, use "Create a User" instead of "Creating a User" or "How to Create a User".

 ## Application Screenshots

-Screenshots from the S1SEVEN platform should be taken from the `en` locale, and should be taken from a 1000x618 screen.
+Screenshots should be taken from the `en` locale, and should be taken from a 1000x618 screen.
 Use the built-in screenshot tool in your browser to take the screenshots.

-Before taking the screenshot, enable demo mode by pressing Ctrl+Shift+D.
+Before taking the screenshot in browsers, enable demo mode by pressing Ctrl+Shift+D.

 # Repo sync